Inadmissibility and Other Problems

 Working Without Authorization in the United States

-It is generally true that spouses of US citizens can be granted permanent residency through the process of adjustment of status even if they have worked in the United States without authorization.
+It is generally true that “immediate relatives” of US citizens can be granted permanent residency through the process of adjustment of status even if they have worked in the United States without authorization.
 There is an automatic forgiveness built into law for simply working without authorization.
-However, falsely claiming to be a US citizen to gain employment would result in denial without waiver.
-Moreover, misleading immigration officials about unlawful employment would also cause a finding of inadmissibility for fraud.
+However, falsely claiming to be a US citizen to gain employment would result in denial.
+Moreover, misleading immigration officials about unlawful employment would also cause a finding of inadmissibility for misrepresentation.

 Admission of Immoral/Illegal Activity and Criminal History

 Admission of other activity could also cause the case to be denied and the immigrant to be deported.
-If you have any concerns, please contact a qualified immigration attorney.
+If you have any concerns, please contact mention them to us.

-Criminal History – It is critical that you discuss any arrest, charge, citation or conviction of the immigrant from anywhere in the world with a qualified immigration attorney prior to filing a marriage-based adjustment of status case.
+Criminal History – It is critical that you discuss any arrest, charge, citation or conviction of the immigrant from anywhere in the world with the attorney prior to filing the case.
 All criminal history, no matter how small or insignificant it may seem to you, has the potential to cause serious problems, including case denial and removal from the United States!
+This is true even if the case was expunged.

 Miscellaneous Deadlines to Keep in Mind